linozen/exocortex/content/refs/python-for-everybody.md

  'gopal.ramasammycook@gmail.com': 1, 'david.horwitz@uct.ac.za': 4, 'ray@media.berkeley.edu': 1}
 ```

-##### Exercise 9.4 {#exercise-9-dot-4}
+##### Exercise 9.4

-Add code to the above program to figure out who has the most messages in
+Add code to the above program to figure out who has the most messages in the
-the file.
-After all the data has been read and the dictionary has been
+file.
+After all the data has been read and the dictionary has been created, look
-created, look through the dictionary using a maximum loop (see Chapter
+through the dictionary using a maximum loop (see Chapter 5: Maximum and minimum
-5: Maximum and minimum loops) to find who has the most messages and
+loops) to find who has the most messages and print how many messages the person
-print how many messages the person has.
+has.

-##### Solution {#solution}
+##### Solution

 ```python
 fname = input('Enter the file name: ')